 03 of 09

-Put all the items you'll need for a bath, shower, or using the toilet in the essentials box.
+Put all the items you'll need for a bath, shower, and the toilet in the essentials box.
 This include toilet paper—pack at least one roll per bathroom in the new house—as well as hand soap, hand towels, washcloths, and bath towels.
-If your new home needs a shower curtain to avoid getting water all over the floor, add that to the box, too.
+If your new home needs a shower curtain, add that to the box, too.

 04 of 09

 To save room and weight in your essentials box, pour some dish soap into a small container or glass jar.
 Then you can pack the rest of the bottle into one of the kitchen boxes that can be unpacked later.
 You can also use dishcloths wrap and pack fragile items before putting them into your essentials box.

 Pack a mug, plate, knife, fork, and spoon for each member of the family.
 Mugs are better than glasses as they can be used for both hot and cold beverages.
 Wrap glasses and pack plates and utensils well to ensure they arrive at your new home safely.

 For cooking, pack one all-purpose pot that can be used to boil water or stir-fry vegetables.
 Only include this essential if your household goods are going to take longer than a few days to reach your new home.Continue to 5 of 9 below.

 Choose a cleaner that will clean most surfaces.
 If you think you'll need to clean your new home before you move in, you may want to pack a separate cleaning essentials box that would include a broom, mop, bucket and other cleaning supplies.
 Otherwise, just pack an all-purpose cleaner and a cleaning rag.
 Don't forget garbage bags.